T

 viewpoint

-An iconic Canadian landmark offering breathtaking panoramic views of the city and Lake Ontario from its observation decks.
-Experience the thrill of the glass floor and the thrilling EdgeWalk (seasonal, additional cost).
+Iconic Canadian landmark offering breathtaking panoramic views of Toronto and Lake Ontario from its observation decks.
+Experience the thrill of the glass floor and consider the EdgeWalk for an adrenaline rush.

 • Book tickets online in advance to save time.